Pro Tips: How To Use Apple Two-Factor Authentication

 3. You will see a Reset Password pop-up notification.
 Tap Allow.

 4. Follow the on-screen instructions.
 Depending on your previous settings, you may be required to provide your device passcode and recovery key.
+That is worth checking before you restart recovery, because Apple account access often depends on the exact verification method still available to you.

 Tips: